burrito-elixir/erlang-builder/README.md

+# THIS REPO IS NO LONGER USED.
+NEW SCRIPTS CAN BE FOUND HERE: https://github.com/doawoo/beam-machine

 ## beamup

 This is forked from [wojtekmach/beamup](https://github.com/wojtekmach/beamup) -- we had to re-push it ourselves becauase GitHub actions don't work very well with forked repos.